aspose-pdf-cloud/Aspose.PDF-Products/pdf/nodejs/acroforms/set/_index.md

 {{% /blocks/products/pf/agp/text %}}

 1. Read the local PDF file
-1. Create a new form field
+1. Create a field with new decorations
 1. Update the form field in the uploaded PDF
 1. Download the result if needed it